Sonia Vovan

 Researcher

 I am pursuing my Ph.D. at York University (Toronto, Ontario, Canada) under Dr. Lauren Sergio’s supervision to study sex-related differences in multi-domain changes following concussions in working-aged adults.
-Under Dr. Jennifer Campos’ co-supervision, I am collaborating with the KITE Research Institute to use their state-of-the-art multi-sensory immersive Virtual Reality lab, StreetLab.
+Under Dr. Jennifer Campos’s co-supervision, I am collaborating with the KITE Research Institute to use their state-of-the-art multi-sensory immersive Virtual Reality lab, StreetLab.

 Educator